Pagure/pagure/doc/usage/theming.rst

 in another one.

-`An example apache configuration <https://pagure.io/flask-multistatic/blob/master/f/example.conf>`_ is provided as part of the sources of `flask-multistatic <https://pagure.io/flask-multistatic/>`_.
+`An example apache configuration <https://pagure.io/flask-multistatic/blob/master/f/example.conf>`_ is provided as part of the sources of `flask-multistatic`_.